OSF HealthCare has many accountable care relationships established by Medicare.

 - Improved value to the patient

-- A focus on improved patient experience
+- Increased focus on quality and patient experience

 - Better health (for populations)